TITLE | Montana Kids

 The Roe River

-The longest river associated with Montana is the Missouri River, which is about 2,341 miles long from its headwaters near Three Forks, Montana, to its confluence with the Mississippi River, with a little over 700 of those miles flowing within Montana's borders.
+The longest river associated with Montana is the Missouri River.
+It stretches about 2,341 miles from its headwaters near Three Forks, Montana, to its meeting point with the Mississippi River, with a little over 700 of those miles flowing within Montana’s borders.

 Updated: February 2, 2026